kubewarden/docs/docs/operator-manual/Rancher-Fleet.md

 # Managing Kubewarden with Rancher Fleet

-The Kubewarden Helm charts, as other Helm charts, can be managed via [Rancher Fleet](https://fleet.rancher.io/).
+The Kubewarden Helm charts, like other Helm charts, can be managed via [Rancher Fleet](https://fleet.rancher.io/).
 Rancher Fleet uses Kubernetes CRDs to define a GitOps approach for managing Kubernetes clusters.
 It does this by defining Fleet Bundles.